dwave.system.temperatures.maximum_pseudolikelihood#

 bqms

-optimize_method (str, optional, default=None) – Optimize method used by SciPy
+, when provided.optimize_method (str, optional, default=None) – Optimize method used by the SciPy

 root_scalar

-method.
-The default method works well under default operation, ‘bisect’ can be numerically more stable for the scalar case (inverse temperature estimation only).kwargs_opt – Arguments used by the SciPy optimization methods.
-If using the ‘bisect’ optimization method and for a single bqm, bounds for the fitting parameter can be set using a
+algorithm.
+The default method (type of solver) works well under default operation; the ‘bisect’ method can be numerically more stable for the scalar case (temperature estimation only).kwargs_opt – Arguments used by the SciPy optimization methods.
+If using the ‘bisect’ optimization method and for a single BQM, bounds for the fitting parameter can be set using a

 tuple[float, float]